vsouza/awesome-ios/README.md

  * [CZPicker](https://github.com/chenzeyu/CZPicker) - A picker view shown as a popup for iOS.
  * [STPopup](https://github.com/kevin0571/STPopup) - STPopup provides a UINavigationController in popup style, for both iPhone and iPad.
  * [CNPPopupController](https://github.com/carsonperrotti/CNPPopupController) - Simple and versatile class for presenting a custom popup in a variety of fashions.
 It includes a many options for controlling how your popup appears and behaves.
- * [VLDContextSheet](https://github.com/vangelov/VLDContextSheet) - Context menu similar to the one in the Pinterest iOS app

 ##### TextField